siddarth17/Projects/Language Interpreter/README.md

 EndStatement.h: Used for the Endstatement to terminate or end the program.

 arithmetic.h: Used for all the arithmetic statements like Addition, Substraction, Multiplication and Division.

+Here's an example program:
+LET X 10            // Set variable X to 10
+LET Y 20            // Set variable Y to 20
+ADD X Y             // Add Y to X (X becomes 30)
+IF X = 30 THEN 8    // If X equals 30, jump to line 8
+SUB Y X             // Subtract X from Y (not executed if jump happens) MULT X 2            // Multiply X by 2 (X becomes 60 if jump happens) GOTO 10             // Jump to line 10
+PRINT X             // Print X (prints 60)
+PRINT Y             // Print Y (prints 20 as no change after initialization) GOSUB 13            // Jump to subroutine at line 13 LET Z 5             // Sets variable Z to 5 (part of subroutine) ADD Z X             // Add X to Z (Z becomes 65) RETURN              // Return from subroutine
+PRINTALL            // Prints all variables: X, Y, Z END                 // End of the program
+.                   // Acts as an END statement